-Executive Bodies of the Metallurgy Europe Association are the Metallurgy Europe Industrial Board (IB), the Cluster Office (CO), the Technical Evaluation Board (TEB), the Public Authorities Board (PAB) and ad-hoc Working Groups (WG), as shown below.
+Executive Bodies of the Metallurgy Europe Association are the Metallurgy Europe Industrial Steering Committee (ISC), the Cluster Office (CO), the Technical Evaluation Board (TEB), the Public Authorities Board (PAB) and ad-hoc Working Groups (WG), as shown below.

 - programmatic and strategic matters;

 - technical roadmap drafting and reviews;

 - institutional relations;